phamcongthuy/challenge/_live/topanga-womens-circle.md

   engaged a multitude of different service groups in Los Angeles County who will play a vital role in helping the homeless as they transition into permanent housing.
-category_metrics: >-
+category_metrics:
-  ['Prevalence of adverse childhood experiences', 'Rates of homelessness', 'Resilient communities']
+  - Prevalence of adverse childhood experiences
+  - Rates of homelessness
+  - Resilient communities
+category_other:
-category_other: '[''LA is the healthiest place to CONNECT'']'
+  - LA is the healthiest place to CONNECT
-unique_identifier: vcqxy4gi
 category: live
 uri: /live/topanga-womens-circle/
 order: 38
 project_image: /assets/images/live/topanga-womens-circle.jpg
-project_proposal_impact: []

 ---